grahfmusic/pacjunkie/README.md

 # PacJunkie

 PacJunkie is a Bash script designed to facilitate package management and upgrades on Arch Linux systems.
-It integrates with Pacman for managing core system updates and Yay for handling AUR (Arch User Repository) and development package updates.
+It integrates with Pacman for managing core system updates and Yay for handling AUR (Arch User Repository) along with (devel) development package updates.
 The script provides a user-friendly menu interface using Dialog, allowing users to interactively manage and upgrade their system packages.

 <img src="./img/1.png" width="49%"> <img src="./img/2.png" width="49%">
 <img src="./img/3.png" width="49%"> <img src="./img/4.png" width="49%">